 To the extent that we need to convert the U.S. dollars for our operations, acquisitions, or for other uses within China, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
 On the other hand, a decline in the value of the Renminbi against the U.S. dollar could reduce the U.S. dollar equivalent of our financial results, the value of your investment in the company and the dividends that we may pay in the future, if any, all of which may materially and adversely affect the prices of our ADS.
-As of December 31, 2020, the cash and cash equivalents, restricted cash and short-term investments denominated in foreign currencies are not material and our exposure to foreign exchange risk is limited.
+As of December 31, 2021, the cash and cash equivalents, short-term loans and other receivables and prepayment denominated in foreign currencies are not material and our exposure to foreign exchange risk is limited.